 Moreover, a panel “Locked relationships” can be opened to lock in or lock out some covariate-parameter relationships among the ones that are available:

 The results of the model building are displayed in a tab Results, with the list of model run at each iteration (see for example the figure below) and the corresponding -2LL and BICc values.
-By default they are displayed by order of iteration, except the best model which is displayed in first position, highlighted in green.

 Note that the table of iterations can be sorted by iteration number or criteria (see green marks below).
 Buttons “export and load” (see blue mark below) can also be used to export the model estimated at this iteration as a new Monolix project with a new name and open it in the current Monolix session.